hepcat72/CFF/README.md

     9.  cff2qiime.pl        (optional) convert sequence output to qiime input files
     10. interestingPairs.pl (optional) identify similar sequences that behave differently

-Note that when analyzing 454 data, consider running filterIndels.pl in --pre-filter-mode first, but be aware that this could mix sequences with biologically real indels with neighboring sequences.
-These scripts assume that each "real" sequence (those we seek to identify), whenever present in the sample, start from the same place in its sequence.
-In particular, CFF will work with any PCR-amplified tag sequencing dataset (such as 16S), but is NOT applicable to shotgun metagenomics where sequences need to be aligned to match each other.
+These scripts assume that, since they were sequenced from specific PCR amplicons, each sequence starts at the same place.
+In other words, they are by nature, generally aligned.
+CFF will work with any PCR-amplified tag sequencing dataset (such as 16S), but is NOT applicable to shotgun metagenomics where sequences need to be aligned to match each other.

+Note that filterIndels.pl has options specific to 454 sequence data described in both its usage and help output.

-Briefly, sequences in samples are renamed so that each sequence is assigned the same name whenever it appears (within and across samples).
-Next, the data is used to estimate substitution error rates.
-This is done by assuming that for each abundant sequence, most of its Hamming-distance-1 neighbors were in fact generated through PCR/sequencing errors.
-The estimated error rates are used to calculate, for each sequence, its expected abundance N0 under the substitution-only error model.
+Here's briefly, how the pipeline works.
+First, sequences are renamed so that each sequence has the same name across samples.
+Next, the most abundant sequences are used to estimate (substitution) error rates.
+The estimated error rates are then used to calculate each sequence's expected abundance (N0) if it was the result of substitution errors only.
 Sequences whose observed abundance significantly exceeds this predicted null-model abundance are "nominated" as candidate reals.
-Non-chimeric sequences that received enough "candidate" nominations (across all samples) are retained as real, and a final table is generated listing the abundance of all real sequences as observed across all samples.
+Candidates that receive enough nominations across samples are retained as real.
 In this manner even low-abundance sequences are recorded, as long as they could be confidently identified as present above background in a sufficient number of other samples; see [1].

 The pipeline is designed to filter for errors that are the result of sequencing or PCR substitutions.
 However, an additional pre-/post-filtering step has been provided to identify possible indels.
 This is an optional post-filtering step when applied to Illumina data, but is suggested as a pre-filtering step when applied to 454 data, where indel errors are commonly generated during sequencing.

 When running run_CFF_on_FastQ, be sure to select the correct fastq_ascii offset (either 33 or 64).
 This is a parameter to usearch.
 A detailed explanation of this parameter can be found on the usearch website at http://drive5.com/usearch/manual/fastq_params.html.

-Helpful definitions:
+##### Helpful definitions:

-    Candidate:         A sequence that is suspected to not be the result of a PCR substitution error and may exist in the original biological sample.
+    Candidate:         A sequence in an individual sample that is suspected to not be the result of a PCR substitution error and may exist in the original biological sample.
-    Real sequence:     A candidate sequence that was found in an arbitrary minimum threshold number of samples (and may have been optionally screened for chimerism).
+    Real:              A candidate sequence that was found in an arbitrary minimum threshold number of samples (and may have been optionally screened for chimerism), is believed to exist in the original biological sample, and to not be the result of a PCR substitution error.
-    Fake sequence:     A sequence that is presumed to be the result of a PCR substitution error and is believed to not exist in the original biological sample.
+    Fake:              A sequence that is believed to be the result of a PCR substitution error and is believed to not exist in the original biological sample.
     Indel:             A DNA insertion or deletion.